matsim-org/matsim-libs/contribs/railsim/docs/network-specification.md

 The minimum time ("minimum train headway time") for the switch at the end of the link (toNode).
 If no link attribute is provided, a default of 0 is used.

-#### vehicle type
+#### railsimSpeed_ + vehicle type

 The vehicle-specific freespeed on this link.
-Please note that the actual vehicle-type must be used as attribute name, see example.
+Please note that the actual vehicle-type must be used as part of the attribute name, see example.

-==Should there be a prefix, like `railsimspeed_`? we might want to add more vehicle-dependent attributes later.==

 Example: